fury-gl/fury/docs/source/posts/2023/2023-06-12-week-2-joaodellagli.rst

 | color_texture.Allocate2D(width, height, 4, vtk.VTK_UNSIGNED_CHAR) # here is where the code stops

-But it turns out that to allocate the FBO's textures, of type vtkTextureObject, you need to also set the context where the texture object will be present, so it lacked the line:
+But it turns out that to allocate the FBO's textures, of type vtkTextureObject, you need to also set the context where the texture object will be present, so it lacked a line, that should be added after Bind():

-| color_texture.SetContext(manager.window) # set the context where the texture object will be present

-And with that line added after Bind():

 | color_texture = vtk.vtkTextureObject()
 | color_texture.Bind()